Jeffwang87/Tensorflow-Based-Texture-Synthesized-Images-Testing/README.md

 ```python
 python3 Generating_images.py
 ```
-To run the code testing the accuracy of prediction on those images.
+To run the code testing the accuracy of prediction on synthesized images.
 Make sure you set the directory in the code
 ```python
 python3 Testing.py
 ```